 Stress can truly damage us and lead us down paths where we do not want to be.
-So it is important to heed the words of Jesus to help us in overcoming trials.
+So, it is important to heed the word of God to help us in overcoming trials.

-Below are verses about stress and worry, managing stress and verses to help you to cope with stress because there is not one person on earth that does not deal with stress and here is a safe place to lead you away from it.
+Below are the best Bible verses about stress and worry, managing tremendous stress and a list of Bible verses to help you cope with stress because there is not one person on earth who does not deal with stress and here is a safe place to lead you away from it.

 Bible verses about stress and worry

-Stress and fear are both so interlinked.
-When losing a job we stress and fear financial ruin.
-But this verse tells us that we are blessed when are afraid especially if we have made the decision to do what is right in the Lord’s eyes,
+Stress and fear are both interlinked.
+When losing a job, we stress and fear financial ruin.
+But this verse tells us that we are blessed when we are afraid, especially if we have made the decision to do what is right in the Lord’s eyes.

-For example, if you were working for someone that was a thief and now you decide to stop working for them.
+For example, if you were working for someone who was a thief and now you decide to stop working for them.
 God counts your suffering as a blessing, so he blesses you for the sacrifice.
-Therefore you do not have anything to worry about, God will take good care of you.
+Therefore, you do not have anything to worry about.
+God of peace will take good care of you.

-2. For the Spirit God gave us does not make us timid, but gives us power, love and self-discipline. - 2 Timothy 1:7
+For the Spirit God gave us does not make us timid but gives us power, sure love and self-discipline. - 2 Timothy 1:7

 Stress is part of the sinful nature we carry.
 Stress usually reveals to us what we care about most.
-Sometimes it helps us see the idols in our lives.
-But God has blessed us as Christians with His Holy Spirit, so we are to rejoice in the fact that we have a new identity, which is secured by the blood of Jesus.
+Sometimes, it helps us see the idols in our lives.
+But God's mighty hand has blessed us as Christians with His Holy Spirit, so we are to rejoice in the fact that we have a new identity, which is secured by the blood of Jesus.
 We have a future that is secured by His resurrection.

-3. “ say to those with fearful hearts, “Be strong, do not fear; your God will come, he will come with vengeance; with divine retribution, he will come to save you.” - Isaiah 35:4
+“ say to those with fearful hearts, “Be strong, do not fear; your God will come, He will come with vengeance; with divine retribution, He will come to save you.” - Isaiah 35:4

-4. ”So do not fear, for I am with you; do not be dismayed, for I am your God.
-I will strengthen you and help you; I will uphold you with my righteous right hand.” - Isaiah 41:10
+”So do not fear, for I am with you; do not be dismayed, for I am your God.
+I will give you new strength and help you; I will uphold you with my righteous right hand.” - Isaiah 41:10

-The word dismayed that has been used here means distress or concern, So God is telling you directly “Do not stress, because I am your God”.
-Imagine you were a person who had lost everything, food, clothing and a home, a job.
+The word dismayed that has been used here means distress or concern, So God is telling you directly, “Do not stress because I am your God”.
+Imagine you were a person who had lost everything: rich food, clothing, a home, a job.

-But this rich billionaire decides to give you all of his riches.
-In this case, that billionaire is God, He is richer than all the billionaires on earth put together and He gave His life for you.
+But this wealthy billionaire decides to give you all of his riches.
+In this case, that billionaire is God.
+He is richer than all the billionaires on earth put together, and He gave His life for you.
 What more do you think He will do for you?

-Stress can become so tedious, we stress about things that are not permanent but temporary.
-It is rather better to direct our stress to things that are above.
+Stress can become so tedious we stress about things that are not permanent but temporary.
+It is better to direct our stress to things that are above.
 Those are true treasures, like eternal life, where are we going to spend it?
-There are only two options and it is best we are on the right track rather than on the wrong path.
+There are only two options, and we should be on the right track rather than on the wrong path.

-So let us remind ourselves of the things that truly do matter.
+So, let us remind ourselves of the things that truly do matter.
 Eternal life is an unending time.
 So there is no going back.
 It is important that we do worry but not about unnecessary things.
-God is a God who provides us with nourishment, shelter, He does not want us to worry about things as simple as those.
+God is a God who provides us with nourishment and shelter.
+He does not want us to worry about things as simple as those.

-Managing stress is truly a tough thing to do, however, in our stress we can look at the bigger picture.
+Managing stress during tough times can be challenging.
+However, in our stress, we can look at the bigger picture.
 James says we should count it joy when we face trials.
-The same trend is found all over the new Testament, suffering is not a loss in the eyes of Jesus but a blessing.
+The same trend is found all over the new Testament.
+Suffering is not a loss in the eyes of Jesus but a blessing.

 The more we suffer for the sake of Jesus’ kingdom, the more blessings we receive.
 I am not saying go and hunt for suffering.
-But make sacrifices for Jesus, do His will and not your own.
-In that space, that is where stress turns into comfort because you will now lack nothing.
+But make sacrifices for Jesus; do His will and not your own.
+In that space, that is where stress levels turn into comfort because you will now lack nothing.

 Standing firm means persevering for the right things.
 Standing for the right values, beliefs and morals.
 Winning life in this verse might not be what you think it is.
 So many out there promise an abundance of the current life we lead.

-That prosperity is a door we can walk through, that we would be rich, successful with a big house and many cars and the best school for our children but true prospering in the eyes of God goes beyond this life.
+That prosperity is a door we can walk through, that we would be rich and successful with a big house and many cars and the best school for our children, but true prospering in the eyes of God goes beyond this life.

 The writers of Psalm 119 express how much they delight in God’s word.
-When you meditate on God’s word, memorise it, apply it to your life and pray about it daily, stress and worry become so small because in God’s laws and statutes you find grace, mercy, healing and eternal life.
+When you meditate on His good word, memorise it, apply it to your life and pray about it daily, stress and worry become so small because, in God’s laws and statutes, you find grace, mercy, healing and eternal life.

 Worry is a thing of the old you and in Jesus, you are more peaceful than anything else.

-We need to see it and learn from its truth and move on.
+We need to see it, learn from its truth and move on.
 Because the next time we are faced with the trial, we are stronger and wiser than we were before.

-Stress and anxiety can so easily hinder us from reaching out to God who is a place of comfort, the enemy wants you to stay in a place of uncertainty, he wants stress to overcome you, but you need to fight back and get on your knees, coming before God and asking for His help.
+Stress and anxiety can so easily hinder us from reaching out to God, who is a place of comfort.
+The enemy wants you to stay in a place of uncertainty; he wants stress to overcome you, but you need to fight back and get on your knees, coming before God and asking for His very present help.

 Thanksgiving in your prayers will reveal to you what you have that is good in your life and help you move your focus away from all that is bad.
-Then present your worries and cares to God and He will provide what you need at any given moment.
+Then, present your worries and cares to God, and He will provide what you need during stressful moments.

 Stress can consume all of your life if you do not put an end to it.
-Worrying is unnecessary, it prevents you from making logical decisions and solving the problems at hand.
-So pray that the Holy Spirit gives you the comfort you need to handle the day, the week and its tasks.
+Worrying is unnecessary; it prevents you from making logical decisions and solving the problems at hand.
+So pray that the power of the Holy Spirit gives you the comfort you need to handle the day, the week and its tasks.

-He does not see the obstacle ahead of you but He sees a step to greatness for you.
-He sees your character growing, He sees troubles that will only make you stronger.
-So it is important to lean on His understanding and submitting yours.
+He does not see the obstacle ahead of you, but He sees a step to greatness for you.
+He sees your character growing and troubles that will only make you stronger.
+So, it is important to lean on His understanding and submitting yours.

-I know the plans I have for you, declares the Lord, plans for welfare and not for evil, to give you a future and a hope. - Jeremiah 29:11
+I know the plans I have for you, declares the Lord, plans for welfare and not for evil, to give you a future and hope. - Jeremiah 29:11

 There is a bigger picture you are missing if stress has consumed so much of your day if it has broken you to the point where you think there is no return.
 You are wrong because Jesus delivers.